-If you are unemployed and collecting benefits you are now required to make and report two valid contacts with potential employers each week for full-time work.
-Not sure what counts as a valid contact?
-Read on:
+If you are unemployed and collecting benefits you are now required to make and report two acceptable contacts with potential employers each week for full-time work.
+Not sure what counts as an acceptable contact?

-• Checking in with a staffing agency.
-Staffing agencies are treated like other employers.
-The initial application is valid, but repeated follow ups with the same employer is not.
+- Checking in with a staffing agency.
+The initial application is acceptable, but repeated follow-ups with the same employer is not.

 Make Your Contacts Count

 Call or visit your nearest local office for work search help.
 We offer many free services, including workshops on specific work search topics.
 Find all the locations for Labor local and mobile offices at labor.idaho.gov/officedirectory.